 The first price we get is 82€ for the basic plan, 114€ for the most premium plan.

 If we add adventurous sports, it goes up to 118€ and 155€

 Medical Expenses – It is really good.
 It covers for up to 10,000,000GBP.

 Evacuation – In True Traveller, they say that evacuation costs (which include helicopter transportation) are included in the Medical Expenses.

 Country selection – You can’t select more than a single country but there is a Worldwide option and Worldwide excluding Canada & USA, which is cheaper.

 Adventure activities – It covers trekking for up to 4,500m but you need to pay extra.

 Electronics – True Traveller is the only backpacking travel insurance that can fully cover your electronic gadgets but each device would cost around an extra 60€.

-- Super flexible.
-If you just care about medical, you can get a super cheap quote.
+- If you just care about medical, you can get a super cheap quote with great coverage

 - It covers electronics